bertofurth/Seagate-Central-Debian/README.md

 If "current_kernel=kernel2" then the boot partition is /dev/sda2

-Mount the relevant boot partition, copy the desired kernel image to it, then reboot, as per the following example
+Mount the relevant boot partition, copy the desired kernel image to it, then reboot, as per the following example (substitute the boot partition for /dev/sdaX).

-    mount /dev/sda2 /boot
+    mount /dev/sdaX /boot
     cp /kernel/uImage-sc.vX.X.X.4k /boot/uImage
     reboot